joskwon/Math-261A-Project-2/README.md

 Data used in this project is obtained from the [United States Census Bureau](https://www.census.gov/en.html) who is committed to open government by sharing its public data as [open data](https://www.census.gov/about/policies/open-gov/open-data.html#:~:text=Accessing%20Public%20Data,Explore%20Census%20Data).

 Data used in this project is obtained from the [United States Environmental Protection Agency](https://www.epa.gov/outdoor-air-quality-data) who provides data in the [public domain](https://edg.epa.gov/epa_data_license.html).

+## Analysis

+Contains code used to clean up data for the paper.

+## Paper

+Contains final project, pdf file, qmd file, and references.

 ## External Resources